ibm-cloud-docs/cephaas/monitoring.md

 ### Additional attributes
 {: additional-attributes}

-The following attributes are available for segmenting one or more attributes as described in the reference above.
-Please see the individual metrics for segmentation options.
+The following additional attributes are available for segmenting all the metrics that are listed in the metrics dictionary:

 | Attribute | Attribute Name | Attribute Description |
 |-----------|----------------|-----------------------|